SolidStateLEDLighting/wifi_5.2/src/wifi/docs/wifi_operations.md

 # Wifi Operations

-We define a list of wifi operations in wif_enum.hpp.
+We define a list of wifi operations in wifi_enum.hpp.
 There are currently 8.
 These operations lead to all other sub-operations within the Wifi object.

 * Run Operation
 * Shutdown Operation